-The overall approach followed in section 5 is to identify groups of references having the same type, and apply them a given security policy.
+The overall approach followed in section 5 is to identify groups of references having the same type, and apply a given security policy to all of them.
 However, types from the simply-typed λ -calculus are too coarse for this purpose: references of type string ref can hold many different kinds of data, such as messages, filenames, and cryptographic keys; clearly, different security restrictions must be applied to these different kinds of strings.